 - I.1.b.1.
 Refer to D.2.d for definitions relating to residency training. - I.1.b.2.
-Of the 104 week clinical program: - I.1.b.2.a. a minimum of 52 weeks must consist of intensive clinical training in the Specialty of Small Animal Internal Medicine with the trainee being under direct supervision of an ACVIM Supervising Diplomate in the Specialty of Small Animal Internal Medicine. - I.1.b.2.b. a minimum of 16 additional weeks must consist of clinical training under the direct supervision of one or more Supervising Diplomates in the Specialty of Small Animal Internal Medicine (other than those referred to in I.1.b.2.a.), Large Animal Internal Medicine, Cardiology, Neurology or Oncology, and/or one or more Supervising Diplomates of the European College of Veterinary Internal Medicine Companion Animal in the Specialty of Internal Medicine or Cardiology.
+Of the 104 week clinical program: - I.1.b.2.a. a minimum of 52 weeks must consist of intensive clinical training in the Specialty of Small Animal Internal Medicine with the trainee being under direct supervision of one or more ACVIM Supervising Diplomate(s) in the Specialty of Small Animal Internal Medicine. - I.1.b.2.b. a minimum of 16 additional weeks must consist of clinical training under the direct supervision of one or more Supervising Diplomates in the Specialty of Small Animal Internal Medicine (other than those referred to in I.1.b.2.a.), Large Animal Internal Medicine, Cardiology, Neurology or Oncology, and/or one or more Supervising Diplomates of the European College of Veterinary Internal Medicine Companion Animal in the Specialty of Internal Medicine or Cardiology.
 These Diplomates are not required to be certified in the species (small animal or large animal) which pertain to the resident's program.
 This training can be done: - b-i) as defined blocks of time, such as formal rotations on a specialty service; or - b-ii) on an individual case basis.
 For example, a resident on a small animal medicine service and supervised by an internist could receive supervision from a Cardiologist regarding management of specific cases.
 Such supervision by the Cardiologist would partially fulfill this requirement.
-The determinations of equivalency between case quantity and time spent is the responsibility of the Resident Advisor. - I.1.b.2.c. the remaining 36 weeks should consist predominantly of clinical training in small animal internal medicine or in related areas, not necessarily under direct supervision of an ACVIM Diplomate.
+The determinations of equivalency between case quantity and time spent is the responsibility of the Resident Advisor.
+After review of the annual report, if questions of equivalency are raised, the RTC may require that the Program Director provide an explanation of how the determination of equivalency was reached. - I.1.b.2.c. the remaining 36 weeks should consist predominantly of clinical training in small animal internal medicine or in related areas, not necessarily under direct supervision of an ACVIM Diplomate.
 Some time may include assigned rotations in related clinical fields such as dermatology, ophthalmology, surgery, theriogenology, emergency medicine and critical care, clinical nutrition, clinical pharmacology, or anesthesiology.
 Some time may include non-clinical responsibilities such as writing, studying, teaching or obtaining experience with a radiologist or clinical pathologist.
 Vacation time and time for attendance at meetings should be taken during this 36-week period, not during the 52-week or 16-week period defined under I.1.b.2.a. or I.1.b.2.b.